The Basics: Overview

 Ask your doctor or midwife which newborn screening tests are offered at the hospital where your baby will be born.
 You can also call the hospital to ask about screening tests.

-- Contact your state health department to ask about required newborn screening.
+- Contact your state health department and ask about required newborn screening

 Ask the doctor when you'll get your baby’s test results.
 Your baby may need to get some tests again after leaving the hospital, especially if you go home less than 24 hours after giving birth.